pixeloven/pixeloven/README.md

 1) Create a unified configuration (perhaps an addon?) for the CLI
 2) Create a env addon for the CLI for those who wish to pull .env from a file (based on @env)
 3) Create our own all in one dashboard like Jarvis + BundleAnalyzerPlugin + console (read only)
+4) Create a commit CLI wrapper for commit lint... with config for both citizen and commitlint
+5) Update examples to be more specific